 a) Start Spooling following the steps of the spooling wizard.

 b) Don’t disturb the process.
-Check on it at last every 20 minutes.
+Check on it at least every 20 minutes.

 a) Purge the Processing Material out using the correct purge.